-Shawn Cabbagestalk currently anchors and produces the Saturday and Sunday morning editions of ‘Good Morning Augusta on WJBF NewsChannel 6’.
+“Good morning, sunshine!” is how Shawn Cabbagestalk starts the Saturday and Sunday morning editions of ‘Good Morning Augusta on WJBF NewsChannel 6’.
+He currently anchors and produces the show.
 He’s also our Aiken Bureau Chief.

 When not on the anchor desk, as the lead Aiken-based South Carolina reporter for WJBF, he primarily covers stories impacting the seven South Carolina counties that make up the Augusta, Ga./Aiken, S.C. viewing area (Aiken, Edgefield, McCormick, Saluda, Bamberg, Barnwell, and Allendale Counties.)